karuppiah7890/opensource/ideas/remote-pairing-tool/versions/mvp-1/spikes/spike1/thoughts.md

 ---

+Goals:
+1. Track mouse inside the app
+2. Track movement only when there's movement - do not poll please!
+3. Track absolute position and the difference between previous position and current position.
+More like dx and dy in math
+4. Check what is possible

+---

 Okay, so I've started with checking about how to capture the mouse "stuff"

 I remember seeing this thing called "Core Graphics"